We have not reached TV's full potential even today: Shashi Sinha

-We may have already moved to a digital world but there is enough juice and meat left in television and the medium is still far bigger than digital, said Shashi Sinha, CEO, India, Mediabrands, while speaking at the fourth edition of e4m TV First summit held on Thursday.
+We may have already moved to a digital world but television as a medium is still far bigger than digital, said Shashi Sinha, CEO, India, Mediabrands, while speaking at the fourth edition of e4m TV First summit held on Thursday.

 At the virtual conference, Sinha shared his perspective on the topic: The future of TV as a medium for advertising in a digital world.

 Commencing the session, he said, “The topic itself says ‘television as a medium of advertising in the digital world’, so the implication is that we have already moved to a digital world and TV just happens to be part of it.
 There’s no harm in saying that because of a couple of reports that the industry fraternity has put out in the last one month, including the Pitch Madison Advertising Report that says digital will go past television in terms of AdEx this year.”

 “That's a very big news, but there is a bit of a catch in it.
 Firstly, these are all approximations, no one has their numbers.
 TV of course can be monitored through BARC but digital is very difficult to monitor.
 Having said that, let's assume the numbers are indicative and right.
 The limited point we'll make is that digital is an amorphous mass and there are many things to it.
 But if I was to break it up into two clear parts, the first part is performance and the second part is brand building.”

 “Performance is a sizable part of digital, and its long-term future is very good and it really works.
 But that's not what it is all about.
 What will happen to performance as we go two years down the line when the cookie-less world comes in?
 What will happen to the PIs and APIs?
 And therefore, companies are building first-party data,” he said.